Senate confirms William Burns as next director of the CIA

 “If confirmed, four crucial and interrelated priorities will shape my approach to leading CIA: China, technology, people and partnerships,” Burns said.
 He also noted that “predatory Chinese leadership poses our biggest geopolitical test,” and described Russia, Iran and North Korea as the United States’ other most significant adversaries.

-Current and former officials have said the CIA should return to its espionage roots and focus on gathering intelligence from nation states, after nearly two decades of counterterrorism operations, which absorbed huge portions of the agency’s budgets and resources.
+Current and former officials have said the CIA should return to its espionage roots and focus on gathering intelligence from nation-states, after nearly two decades of counterterrorism operations, which absorbed huge portions of the agency’s budgets and resources.

 Burns’s confirmation was never in doubt.
 But it was delayed when Sen. Ted Cruz (R-Tex.) placed a hold on his nomination to pressure the Biden administration over the controversial Nord Stream 2 natural gas pipeline between Russia and Germany.